What are the latest funding news in the generative AI market? (August 2026)

 Why do we include them in the generative AI market?

-Lassie belongs in the generative AI market because the company uses AI agents to automate business workflows and administrative tasks.
+Maximum belongs in the generative AI market because custom generative agents form the operating layer used to automate banking processes.

 What is the company stage?